Live in Victoria? Sumo Power is a wholesale electricity provider offering a range of competitive plans to residents of the Garden State.

 - Contact Sumo Power prior to installing photovoltaic systems to find out if you’ll be eligible for feed-in tariffs.

 - If you already have solar panels and are already claiming feed-in tariffs, then you can continue to do so even after switching to Sumo Power.
+Contact Sumo Power for the applicable feed-in tariff rate.

 How do I sign up with Sumo Power?